MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/user_guide/container_networking.md

 # Container Networking

-## Network Overview

-Windows containers function similarly to virtual machines in regards to networking, however there are few differences.
+Windows containers function similarly to virtual machines in regards to networking.
 Each container has a virtual network card, which is connected to a virtual switch, over which inbound and outbound traffic is routed.
 That’s said there are some distinct differences in networking a container vs. networking a virtual machine.
 This document will detail these differences and how to configure networking on a container host.

+## Network Overview

-Because a container host can itself be virtualized, in a virtualized configuration, a second layer of virtual networking is required.
-Notice in the below diagram that the virtual container host includes a virtual switch, which is connected to a virtual network card, which is attached to the virtual machine, which is attached to the virtual switch on the VM host, which is finally attached to a physical network adapter and the local area network.
+When deploying a physical container host, the logical network layout will look very similar to that of a Virtual Machine host.
+The containers will connect to a virtual switch, which is connected to a physical network card.
+However, when a container host has been virtualized, the configuration is a bit different than a standard virtualized environment.
+In a virtualized configuration a container is connected to a virtual switch, which is connected to a virtual network card, which is connected to a virtual switch on the host, which is finally connected to a physical network card.

-A second difference is that containers introduce the concept of network address translation.
+Containers also introduce the concept of network address translation.
 NAT in containers works very much like NAT in an internet service router.
 An IP Address is exposed on one end (the container host), and internal private addresses are assigned to internal endpoints (the containers).
 Each internal endpoint is access through the external address.
 This topic is discussed in detail in this document.

 The below diagram depicts a physical and virtual container host.